nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Mark Task as completed / uncompleted feature

-The implementation of the mark Task as completed and uncompleted features are facilitated by the `DoneTaskCommand` and `UndoTaskCommand` classes respectively, both of which extends from the Command abstract class.
+The implementation of the mark task as completed and uncompleted features are facilitated by the `DoneTaskCommand` and `UndoTaskCommand` classes respectively, both of which extends from the Command abstract class.

 The execution of the command is also facilitated by the following Parser Classes: